 In a divorce settlement involving children, the central goal of the court is to maintain the pre-divorce quality of life for the child.
 The judge will always side with whatever they think is best for the child, and this is especially true in regards to custody and visitation rights.
 Some of the aspects that the judge will take into account when determining visitation rights include:

-It is devastating to not be granted the visitation rights you want.
+It is devastating not to be granted the visitation rights you want.
 For the best chances at receiving the visitation rights you deserve, it is essential to have an experienced family lawyer fighting for you.

 Whether you are currently in the middle of a divorce or your divorce has been finalized and you are unhappy with your visitation rights, the lawyers at Kirker Davis LLP are here to help.
 Our attorneys have years of experience defending and protecting Austin parents in the pursuit of better visitation rights.
 We understand that your children come first, and we will do everything we can to ensure the best results for you and your loved ones.
 If you have any questions or would like to discuss the specifics of your case, contact our offices today at (512) 598-0010.
 A member of our legal team will help get you started on the right path toward proper visitation rights.